mohsenhmk/heroku-buildpack-r/README.md

-# Heroku buildpack: R
+# Heroku and Cloud Foundry buildpack: R

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.
+This is a Cloud Foundry and Heroku buildpack for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.
+It is nearly identical to a previous version of the Heroku buildpack which is compatible with Shiny.
+As of May 18, 2016, the current version of the Heroku buildpack may not be fully compatable with Shiny, [details here](https://github.com/virtualstaticvoid/heroku-buildpack-r/issues/56).

 R is ‘GNU S’, a freely available language and environment for statistical computing and graphics which provides a wide variety of statistical and graphical techniques: linear and nonlinear modelling, statistical tests, time